How does home insurance cover hurricane damage?

 For a hurricane or named storm deductible to apply to your claim, there generally has to be a “trigger” event – the trigger depends on state law and the insurance company, so it’s vital to make sure you know how it applies to you.

 If your hurricane deductible applies, you will be responsible for that amount before the insurance company pays the rest.
 Unlike the standard deductible, which is a flat amount, hurricane deductibles are set as a percentage of your dwelling coverage.
-The standard hurricane deductible is 2%.
+The most common hurricane deductible is 2%.
 So, on a house with dwelling coverage of $300,000, the hurricane deductible would be $6,000.

 Which states have hurricane deductibles?